Sue Neill-Fraser innocent, 10y in TAS jail. WRONG! Need INDEPENDENT Judicial Inquiry.

 Highly qualified detectives across Australia are shocked at the inept investigation by police.
-Eminent legal experts and QCs across the country are alarmed by the case and calling for an Independent Inquiry.
+Eminent legal experts and QCs are alarmed by the case and calling for an Independent Inquiry.
 CLA (Civil Liberties Australia) have called for a Royal Commission.

 Australians should be alarmed:

 1. LARGE VOLUME PUDDLE OF DNA AT THE CRIME SCENE – on the deck of the yacht.
 It was ignored by police, Sue was awaiting trial.
-Then the DNA was identified to a street kid who ran with thieves who broke into yachts and lied about her whereabouts that night.
-Why was she never investigated properly, or her associates?
+Then when the DNA was identified to Meaghan, a street kid who ran with thieves who broke into yachts, she lied about her whereabouts that night.
+At that point Sue should have been released from jail and a new investigation commenced.
+Why was Meaghan never investigated properly, or her associates?
 Why did the court allow the DNA to be considered a secondary transfer? (walked in from a policeman’s boot) This transfer is impossible, given the size of the DNA puddle.

 2. Obvious suspects, there at the time, were ignored, including two criminals, one with a small yacht anchored right next to the Four Winds.
 A resident overlooking the bay saw a weather beaten man, 50ish, reddish hair - in a zodiac dinghy the night of the murder, near to the Four Winds.
 Remarkably, police turned this rugged male description to match the description of Sue!